JubinVerma/Route-Optimization-System/README.md

-# Fall24-sft221-nbb-5
+# Route optimzation System
-Project for software testing
+Tested and implemented a route optimization system for delivery trucks using a given map and distance